mark-rushakoff/awesome-influxdb/README.md

 * [Influxdb::Arel](https://github.com/undr/influxdb-arel) - Influxdb::Arel is a SQL AST manager for InfluxDB dialect.
 It simplifies the generation of complex SQL queries
 * [influxer](https://github.com/palkan/influxer) - InfluxDB ActiveRecord-style

+## Hosted InfluxDB

+* [InfluxCloud](https://cloud.influxdata.com/plan-picker) - From the creators of InfluxDB.
+* [Aiven](https://aiven.io/influxdb) - Provides a choice of host (AWS, Google, DigitalOcean, etc.), geographic location, and server specs.
+* [Scalingo](https://scalingo.com/databases/influxdb) - Provides a choice of server specs.
+* [HostedMetrics](https://hostedmetrics.com/product/influxdb/) - Provides a simplified implementation for typical use cases such as application monitoring.

 ## Miscellaneous

 Projects that don't seem to fit in any other category.